ymersod/XR/Blogposts/blogpost3.md

 As seen in the screenshot it's annotated with `[PunRPC]` this means that this method can be used a Remote Procedure Callback.
 This method will then change the scene on all clients connected to the room.

-##### Task 3 : Animate SDJ-course-mon
+##### Task 3 : Animate SDJ-course-mon (Merethe)

 With some light feedback, Bugsy in his current state was a good fit for a horror game, so he received an upgrade to look a bit friendlier.

 ![Picture3](https://github.com/user-attachments/assets/3af36a8e-270b-4a0f-8175-00b388ab5010)

-However, when I tried to import Bugsy into Unity, the textures I had used didn’t come along because they weren’t part of the "Principled BSDF" under shading.
+However, when i tried to import Bugsy into Unity, the textures i had used didn’t come along because they weren’t part of the "Principled BSDF" under shading.

 ![Picture4](https://github.com/user-attachments/assets/5420e26f-9531-475a-8fe4-458429935c8f)

-Alternatively, I could have saved the additional elements as external textures and then added them separately in Unity, but I decided to prioritize focusing on animation instead (disadvantage of using an addon appearently :) ).
+Alternatively, i could have saved the additional elements as external textures and then added them separately in Unity, but i decided to prioritize focusing on animation instead (disadvantage of using an addon appearently :) ).

 Now i was ready to add animations in form of poses.
 To do this, i added an "armature" object, which gives the model a skeleton.